Olena Kysilevska

 Olena Kysilevska or Olena Kysilewska (1869–1956) was a Ukrainian social activist, journalist and writer.
 She was a senator (1928-1935) on behalf of the Ukrainian National Democratic Union (UNDO) party.

 Life and work

-Olena was born 24 March 1869 in Monastyryska, Buchach County, Galicia, Ukraine and died 29 March 1956 in Ottawa, Ontario, Canada.

-She was born into the family of a priest of the Ukrainian Greek Catholic Church Fr.
+Olena was born 24 March 1869 in Monastyryska, Buchach County, Galicia, Austro-Hungarian Empire, into the family of a priest of the Ukrainian Greek Catholic Church Fr.
 Lev Simenovich.
 She spent her childhood in the village of Filvarky (now Pidhorodne), which is now united with the town of Monastyryska.
 After the death of her father-priest, she entered the Vidylov School in Stanislaviv (now Ivano-Frankivsk) in 1884.
 She became active in the women's movement in Galicia, joining the Tovarystvo Rus'kykh Zhinok (Association of Ukrainian Women) which had been founded in 1884 by Natalia Kobrynska.

 Writer

 Kysilevska began publishing short stories and articles on education and women's rights in almanacs and journals in 1910, and from 1912 she edited a women's page in the newspaper Dilo.
 During World War I, she was a member of the Red Cross relief committee for prisoners of war and the wounded in Vienna, Austria.
 After the war, she became a member of the executive of the Union of Ukrainian Women in Lviv.

 For many years, (1925–1939) she published and edited the semimonthly Zhinocha dolia in Kolomyia.
 She traveled extensively throughout Western Europe and North America (1924), participating in the international women's movement and organizing Ukrainian women's organizations.
 Several of these trips were described in her travelogues Letters from the Black Sea Coast (1939) and Around My Native Land (1951).